Harold Liebmann 1895 -1960

 Although Harold and Lola were not paid at the rate of big Hollywood stars, they clearly did well for themselves.
 In 1936 they were part of an extensive tour of South America, and in January of 1937 they purchased a large villa in Abbazia, Italy (now Opatija, Croatia).
 In May of 1937 their son, John, was born and he was left in the care of Lola's mother while they went back out on the road.

-Early in 1938 Harold and Lola were placed in a concentration camp by Mussolini for reasons that are not altogether clear.
-Later in 1938 they had been released and were performing in Europe.
+Early in 1938 Harold and Lola were placed in a concentration camp by Mussolini for reasons that are not altogether clear but by mid-year they had been released and were performing in Europe.
 In June of 1938 they were in London and by Fall 1938 they were in the USA.
-It appears that they remained primarily in the USA until after the end of WWII although we do have a photograph of them in Paris which is labeled, "Folies Bergere finale - 1940."
+They remained primarily in the USA until after the end of WWII although we do have a photograph of them in Paris which is labeled, "Folies Bergere finale - 1940."

 Clipping from the Hollywood Citizen-News, 19 May 1939.